nus-cs2103-AY2021S1/ip/docs/README.md

 So this is how the future looks like...
 ```

+## Uninstallation

+To uninstall Neko-chan, simply delete the `Neko.jar` file and remove the `nekochan` folder in your home directory.

 ## Accepted Date & Time Formats
 * `DD MMM YYYY` (E.g 1 Sep 2020)
 * `D/M/YYYY` (E.g 1/9/2020)